 Between cooperation and conflict

-Relations between the three main co-riparian states have been punctuated by highly cooperative as well as highly conflictive events (Oregon State University, 2008).
-Until 1960, as the water used by the co-riparians was low, the relations between the three countries were considered “harmonious” (Kibaroglu, 2014).
+Relations between the three main co-riparian states have been punctuated by both highly cooperative and conflictive events.
+Until 1960, as the water used by the co-riparians was low, relations between the three countries were considered “harmonious” (Kibaroglu, 2014).
 However, at the beginning of the 1960s, several factors led to tensions amongst the states and thus inhibited cooperation on water management of the ET basin.

 External factors intensify the dispute

 Besides these environmental aspects, other factors unrelated to water played a major role.
 First, while the Cold War deepened tensions over water, Turkey joined NATO whilst Syria and Iraq kept close ties with the USSR (Kibaroglu, 2014).
 Second, the issue with the Kurdistan Workers' Party (PKK) was a major bone of contention between Iraq and Turkey until the 2000s (Lorenz & Erickson, 2013).
 Lastly, the territorial dispute over the Hatay province was a major source of tension between the countries until 2005 (Kibaroglu et al., 2005; Stern, 2005).

 The tensions brought the dispute to another level in the 1980s and 1990s, as Turkey started to use water as an instrument to put pressure on the other co-riparian states and link it to issues not related to water (Gleick, 1994).
 For instance, in 1987 Turkey and Syria brokered an agreement in which Turkey committed to release 500 cubic metres per second of water to Syria, whilst the latter committed to put an end to its support for the PKK (Kibaroglu, 2014; Lorenz & Erickson, 2013).